-Most cats infected with salmonella have what's known as "subclinical carrier state".
+Most cats infected with salmonella have what's known as subclinical carrier state.
 This means that they have been infected but only very mildly and don't display any clinical manifestations of the disease.
 Salmonellosis isn't seen very often in cats and it is believed they have a natural immunity to the bacteria.
-Risk factors which can make a cat more susceptible to salmonellosis include cats in high stress situations and environments, cats who's natural resistance has been compromised due to another infection, general poor health status, hospitalised animals, young and old cats.
+Risk factors which can make a cat more susceptible to salmonellosis include the strain of salmonella (some are more pathogenic than others), cats in high stress situations and environments such as shelters, cats whose natural resistance has been compromised due to another infection, general poor health status, hospitalised animals, young and old cats.

-Bacterial cultures from rectal swabs or fresh feces.
+- Bacterial cultures from rectal swabs or fresh feces.

-How is it treated?
+How is salmonellosis treated?

-Food and water are restricted while vomiting and diarrhoea are present.
+If the infection isn't severe then supportive care will be given at home.
+Food and water are restricted while vomiting and diarrhea are present.

 Can I catch salmonella from my cat?

-Cats have been found to shed the serotype of salmonella which are pathogenic to humans.
+Cats have been found to shed the serotype of salmonella which is pathogenic to humans.
 However, there are very few (if any) reports of human infection from cats.
 There is a much, much greater risk of becoming infected via infected food.